JacobPaerre/Security-mini-project-1/report/report.md

   - [Introduced vulnerabilities](#introduced-vulnerabilities)
     - [1: User Access - SQL Injection](#1-user-access---sql-injection)
     - [2: Root Access - Command Injection](#2-root-access---command-injection)

+## Setup of server

+We have made a script called control.sh.
+Here it has three functions.
+Start, stop and killdb.
+Start calls app.py to ensure that the app runs on the server.
+Stop kills the server to ensure that there is no longer anything running.
+Killdb removes the current database such that anything created on the database not longer exists until the app is run again and does its initial inserts.

 ## Fixed vulnerabilities